harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 ```

 ##### Alternative methods for generating frequent itemsets
 The above mentioned _apriori_ algorithm provides significant performance improvement; still, it incurs considerable I/O overhead, as it requires scanning the data set many times.
-Therefore, it's worth mentioning some alternative methods for generating  frequent itemsets.
+Therefore, it's worth mentioning some alternative methods for generating  frequent itemsets:

-###### Changing the traversal of itemset lattice strategy
-The way the frequent itemsets lattice is traversed is dictated by the chosen search strategy.
-Here's an overview of the main kinds of strategies.
+- __changing the traversal of itemset lattice strategy__: the way the frequent itemsets lattice is traversed is dictated by the chosen search strategy.
+Here's an overview of the main kinds of strategies;

-####### General-to-specific and vice versa
-The _apriori_ algorithm employs a general-to-specific strategy, where pairs of frequent itemsets are $(k-1)$-itemsets are merged into candidate itemsets of length $k$.
+- __general-to-specific and vice versa__: the _apriori_ algorithm employs a general-to-specific strategy, where pairs of frequent itemsets are $(k-1)$-itemsets are merged into candidate itemsets of length $k$.
 This strategy is effective only if the maximum length of a frequent itemset isn't too long.
 Alternatively, a specific-to-general strategy, useful to discover maximal frequent itemsets, shall be used.
 More specifically, if a $k$-itemset is maximal frequent, there's no need to examine any of its subsets.
-This approaches can be combined (__bidirectional approach__) to rapidly identify the so-called _frequent itemset border_.
+This approaches can be combined (__bidirectional approach__) to rapidly identify the so-called _frequent itemset border_

 ![](images/sp2gen.png "General-to-specific, specific-to-general and bidirectional search")

-####### Equivalence classes
-Another way to envision the traversal is to first partition the lattice into disjoint groups of nodes (equivalence classes).
+- __equivalence classes__: another way to envision the traversal is to first partition the lattice into disjoint groups of nodes (equivalence classes).
 It is then possible to search by group.
-In the _apriori_ algorithm, equivalence classes are defined according to the itemset size, but another way of defining them is based on the prefix/suffix labels of an itemset.
+In the _apriori_ algorithm, equivalence classes are defined according to the itemset size, but another way of defining them is based on the prefix/suffix labels of an itemset

 ![](images/equiv.png "Equivalence classes based on prefix and suffix labels of itemsets")

-####### Breadth-first and depth-first
-The _apriori_ algorithm is a breadth-first algorithm, while a depth-first approach is often used by algorithms designed to find maximal frequent itemsets.
+- __breadth-first and depth-first__: the _apriori_ algorithm is a breadth-first algorithm, while a depth-first approach is often used by algorithms designed to find maximal frequent itemsets.

 ###### FP-growth algorithm
 The FP-growth algorithm takes a radically different approach.
 Instead of generating and testing candidate frequent itemsets like the _apriori_ algorithm does, it encodes the data using a compact data structure called __FP-tree__ and it extracts frequent itemsets directly from this structure.